Multi-dimensional reflected BSDEs driven by $G$-Brownian motion with diagonal generators: Introduction

-with the solution consisting in a pair of adapted processes $(Y,Z)$.
-The BSDE theory has attracted a great deal of attention since its wide applications in partial differential equations (PDEs), stochastic control and financial mathematics, see \cite{EPQ}, \cite{PP92}, \cite{P93}.
+where the solution is a pair of adapted processes $(Y,Z)$.
+The BSDE theory has attracted a great deal of attention since it has wide applications in partial differential equations (PDEs), stochastic control and financial mathematics (e.g., \cite{EPQ97,PP92,P93}).
 One of the most important extensions of BSDE theory is the reflected BSDEs (see \cite{KKPPQ}), which means that the solution $Y$ of the equation is forced to stay above a given process, called the obstacle.
 To this end, a non-decreasing process should be added to push the solution upward, which behaves in a minimal way such that it satisfies the Skorohod condition.
-For some further developments, one may refer to \cite{BCFE}, \cite{EPQ97}, \cite{KLQT}, \cite{LX}, \cite{WX} and the references therein.
+For some further developments, one may refer to \cite{BCFE,EPQ,GIOOQ,KLQT,LX,PX,WX} and the references therein.

-Recently, Peng systematically introduced a time-consistent nonlinear expectation theory, i.e., the $G$-expectation theory, see \cite{P07a,P08a,P10} , which is a useful tool to study financial problems under volatility uncertainty and fully nonlinear PDEs.
+It is worth pointing out that all the papers listed above are considered under the classical expectation framework.
+Recently, Peng systematically introduced a time-consistent nonlinear expectation theory, i.e., the $G$-expectation theory, see \cite{P07a,P08a,P10} , which is a useful tool to study the financial problems under volatility uncertainty and the probabilistic representation for fully nonlinear PDEs.
 In this framework, a new type of Brownian motion with independent and stationary increments, called $G$-Brownian motion, was constructed and the corresponding It\^{o}'s integral was established.
-Hu et al. \cite{HJPS1} investigated the following type of backward stochastic differential equations driven by $G$-Brownian motion ($G$-BSDEs):
+Then, Hu et al. \cite{HJPS1} investigated the following type of backward stochastic differential equations driven by $G$-Brownian motion ($G$-BSDEs):

 Compared with the classical case, there exists an additional non-increasing $G$-martingale $K$ in this equation and the quadratic variation process of $B$ is not deterministic.
 The authors obtained the existence and uniqueness result of the above $G$-BSDE.
 The comparison theorem, Feymann-Kac formula and Girsanov transformation were established in the companion paper \cite{HJPS2}.
-It should be pointed out that the solution $Y$ in \cite{HJPS1} is required to be one-dimensional.
-Liu \cite{Liu-stochastics} extended the results to the multi-dimensional case where generators are assumed to be diagonal.
+One important feature is that the solution $Y$ in \cite{HJPS1} is required to be one-dimensional.
+Liu \cite{Liu-stochastics} extended the results to the multi-dimensional case where the generators are assumed to be diagonal with respect to the $z$-term.
+After that, Hu et al. \cite{HTW2022} consider the multi-dimensional case with diagonally quadratic generators.